Axiomata

 The Shadow

-But the light can fail – by drowning in the storm, or by walking away from it.
-He knows only one response to storms: force.
-He has the hands to prove it – scars from the rigging, a shoulder that never healed.
+The Fearless knows only one answer to storms: force.
+His hands prove it – scars from rigging, a shoulder that never healed right.
 He hears this storm and meets it the only way he knows.
-He abandons the lantern to hurl himself against the waves – fists raised, voice swallowed by wind.
-For a moment, chest-deep in the surge, his strength answers – the wave parts around him.
+He abandons the lantern room and hurls himself into the surf–fists raised, his battle cry instantly shredded by the gale.
+For a moment, chest–deep in the surge, his muscles answer – the wave parts around him.
 The sea does not fight back.
-It simply closes over him – indifferent, unhurried, unimpressed by his fury.
-His last thought is triumph: I did not hide.
-He never understood that the light he abandoned was the fight.
-The lighthouse goes dark behind him.
-Three ships break on rocks they might have seen.
-The Unlit Keeper was twelve when he learnt what the sea takes.
-The water closing over his head.
-The hand he was holding that suddenly wasn't.
-He calculates the odds.
-The light will fail eventually, that no one will know whether he stayed or fled.
-Why should I go down with it?
-He descends the stairs, crosses the rocks at low tide, finds safety on the mainland.
-He lives a long life.
-He does everything right.
+It closes over him.
+Unhurried.
+Unimpressed.
+Behind him, the lighthouse goes dark. ❖ The Prudent was twelve when the sea closed over her head.
+The hand she was holding – and then wasn't.
+Her thoughts circle incessantly: the oil will burn out, the storm will take the glass.
+Why die for a dark tower?
+She descends the stairs, crosses the rocks at low tide, and reaches safety on the mainland.
+The life she builds is long and correct.
+She builds a house with no windows facing the sea and sleeps with the curtains drawn.
 Not one day passes without hearing the wind.
-He escaped the lighthouse.
-He never escaped the storm.
+She escaped the lighthouse.
+Never the storm.

 The Cut